Skip to Content

 the uterus or cervix, an infection, or bleeding.
 In rare cases, the uterus,

-bladder, or bowel can be punctured during the test, requiring surgical repair.
+bladder, or bowel can be punctured during the test.
+Then surgical repair would be required.

 If general anesthesia is used, there is a small risk of problems from the